Contact for Transfer a guardianship or conservatorship case to Massachusetts

 More info for Transfer a guardianship or conservatorship case to Massachusetts

-A hearing will be conducted if anyone entitled to notice requests one or by the court sua sponte.
-Any interested person can object to the proceeding by filing Notice of Appearance and/or Objection (MPC 505a).
-Counsel can be appointed for the incapacitated/protected person can have a lawyer assigned to them if anyone requests it or if the judge orders it.
+There will be a hearing if anyone who was given notice asks for one or if the court chooses to have one.
+Any interested person can object to the transfer by filing a Notice of Appearance and/or Objection (MPC 505a).
+The incapacitated/protected person can have a lawyer assigned to them if anyone requests it or if the judge orders it.

-- An objection has been made, and the person who objects has proved that the transfer would be against the interests of the incapacitated/protected person
+- A person who objected to the transfer has proved that the transfer would be against the interests of the incapacitated/protected person

-- The guardian or conservator isn't eligible for appointment in Massachusetts
+- The guardian or conservator isn't eligible to be a guardian or conservator in Massachusetts

-The court will issue a final order accepting the guardianship or conservatorship and appointing the guardian or conservator when they receive a final order issued by the sending state transferring the proceeding to Massachusetts.
+The court will issue a final order accepting the guardianship or conservatorship and appointing the guardian or conservator when they receive a final order from the sending state .

-Massachusetts will determine whether the guardianship or conservatorship needs to be modified to conform to the laws of the state within 90 days from when the final order accepting the transfer has been issued.
+The Massachusetts court will decide whether the guardianship or conservatorship needs to be changed to follow state laws within 90 days from when the final order accepting the transfer was issued.